integreat-io/integreat-adapter-csv/README.md

 The package also includes a transformer, that works exactly like the adapter, except it is intended for use in mutation pipelines with `{ $transform: 'csv' }`.

-It transforms from a CSV string to an array of data objects when coming _from_ the service, and does the opposite going _to_ a service.
-When the transform is inside a flipped mutation object (i.e.
-`$flip: true` is set), the direction of the transformer is also flipped.
+Note that it will transform from a CSV string to an array of data objects when coming _from_ a service, and does the opposite going _to_ a service.
+When the transform is inside a flipped mutation object (i.e. `$flip: true` is set), the direction of the transformer is also flipped.
+You may also flip the direction by setting property `flip: true` on the `csv` transform object.

-You may use it like this:
+You may use the transformer like this:

 ```javascript
 import integreat from 'integreat'